unchainedshop/unchained/docs/source/quick-start.md

 ---

 > In this section we will walk through on how to go about and create an e-commerce storefront
-> that uses running unchained instance and storefront deployed on Vercel
+> that uses running Unchained instance and storefront deployed on Vercel

-This tutorial helps you:
+This tutorial will help you:

 - Obtain a basic understanding of the architecture
-- Bootstrap a basic unchained backed project
+- Bootstrap a basic Unchained-backed project
 - Write a pricing plugin
-- Deploy an unchained engine backed the project
+- Deploy an Unchained Engine-backed project

-This Guide assumes that you are familiar with the command line and JavaScript, and that you have a [nodejs >= v14](https://nodejs.org/en/) installed.
+This guide assumes that you are familiar with the command line and JavaScript, and that you have a [nodejs >= v14](https://nodejs.org/en/) installed.

 ## Step 1: Obtaining unchained instance

-In order to get a free cloud-hosted unchained instance, you need to [sign up here](https://unchained.shop/en/signup). once registered fill out the forms with all the data required to create an unchained instance to create your first organization.
+In order to get a free cloud-hosted unchained instance, you need to [sign up here](https://unchained.shop/en/signup).
+Once registered, fill out the forms with all the data required to create an Unchained instance to build your first organization.

-After creating an organization you are able to create an instance of unchained under that organization. this step will require you to fill out a form with information need to successfully set up a fresh unchained instance and including, size, domain, UI endpoint, other payment, and delivery-related information.
+After having created an organization, you are able to create an instance of Unchained under that organization.
+This step will require you to fill out a form with information needed to successfully set up a fresh Unchained instance and its size, domain, UI endpoint, other payment, and delivery-related information.

 ## Step 2: Obtaining Storefront